crimsoncore/thev/src/intro.md

 - What Shellcode is, how to build and use shellcode
 - Build your own evasive shellcode loader
 - Build your own Forensics Lab

+> In this training we'll be using an ***Adminstrator*** account, this training is not about privilege escalation, but to show you how you can elevate a regular user to an Admin/System user, we'll have a brief lab doing just that.

+With that out of the way we'll run all other labs with and admin user.